 5. There is No State or Federal Registry For Service Dog-

 You might have seen a service dog walking around with an ID or certification papers, and listen to me now when I tell you that it’s all crap.
-The only requirements that make a service dog a service dog is that its handler has a disability that requires an assistance dog, and that the dog is trained to do tasks for the handler.
+The only requirements that make a service dog a service dog is that its handler has a disability that requires an assistance dog and that the dog is trained to do tasks for the handler.
 The dog may be asked to leave a public space if it’s not well behaved, but that’s slightly different.
 So, to get down to it, service dogs cannot be certified, and asking handlers to provide paperwork or asking invasive questions isn’t legal.
 Any company that says that they can provide papers, or certification, or identification are just looking for money.

 6. Service Dogs Aren’t Just Well Behaved, They’re Trained for Specific Tasks-

 Service dogs look like the most obedient dogs in the world, and while this is true, obedience is the least of what they are trained for.
 The things that make service dogs more than just well-behaved pooches is the idea of tasks.
-Service animals are trained do specific things.
+Service animals are trained to do specific things.
 A guide dog has very different skills than a diabetic alert dog, and these skills are called tasks.
 Tasks break behaviors into little bits, like a guide dog can be trained to lead their handler to a specific place.
 Tasks are required, period.
-Generally, 3 is minimum.
+Generally, 3 is the minimum.
 Using Winnie as an example, she’ll be trained to do Deep Pressure Therapy, to sense when I’m getting overstimulated and lead me to a quiet area, and to interrupt my harmful body stims.
 This is just for me.
 Another autistic person might have their dog do an entirely other set of tasks.
 Everyone is an individual, and that’s one of the things that makes training a service dog so complicated.

 7. Service Dogs Can be Any Breed, From Chihuahua to Great Dane

 Picture a service dog for me.
 There’s a golden retriever in your mind’s eye, isn’t there?
 That, or a doodle of some sort.
 And there’s a reason for that.
 Labs, retrievers, and poodles are all very well suited to being services dogs, because of their temperaments and learning styles.
 This does not mean though that other breeds aren’t up to the job (although some breeds are more suited than others).
 Any breed as long as they’re smart, trainable for the handler’s needs, and polite and non-reactive can be service dogs.
-So, while German Shepherds make good guide dogs, smaller more portable dogs like chihuahua and Shih-tzus might make fantastic seizure alert dogs.
+So, while German Shepherds make good guide dogs, smaller more portable dogs like chihuahua and Shih-Tzus might make fantastic seizure alert dogs.
 An informal note about this though, using a non-standard breed can and will make people pay more attention to you.
 It’s just a thing.

 So, there was a lot of information!
 Do you feel smarter, or just tired?
 Anyway, if you’ve got questions, or you think I forgot something important, or if you think I’m just plain wrong about something, drop me a line, and let me know!